getwax/bls-wallet/contracts/clients/README.md

 You will have to poll for the bundle receipt once you have added a bundle to an aggregator.
 The transaction hash is located on the bundle receipt.
 The property you need is `bundleReceipt.transactionHash`.
 This represents the transaction hash for the bundle submitted to the Verification Gatewaty, and can be used in a block explorer.

-Note this transaction will include all operations included in the bundle, and does not represent individual operations.
+Note this transaction is reprentative of the entire bundle submitted by the aggregator, and does not represent individual operations.
 To retrieve information about individual operations, use the get `getOperationResults` helper method which is explained under the [VerificationGateway](#verificationgateway) section below.

 ```ts
 import { Aggregator } from "bls-wallet-clients";